ZSentry is the only security that lets you do what you want.™How to search the FAQ? The site? (tap to expand)

 However, if desired, you can change your domain's SPF record by adding the following mechanism:

 include: zsentry.comwhich will include the ZSentry mail servers that can send secure email on behalf of your domain.

 ZSentry provides initial and ongoing support.
-The customer can use a ZSentry Certified Partner to also provide local and online support & setup services for the organization, and help assure regulatory compliance.How can I see the encrypted ZSentry message?
+Please go to ZSentry Signup » for signup and roll-out procedures for organizations and individuals.How can I see the encrypted ZSentry message?

-The roll-out process is usually done in two or more phases:
+For organizations, the roll-out process is usually done in two phases: